Map folding: Labeled stamps

 the number of topologically distinct ways that a half-infinite curve can make n crossings with a line, called "semimeanders".
 These are closely related to meanders, ways for a closed curve to make the same number of crossings with a line.
 Meanders correspond to solutions of the stamp-folding problem in which the first and last stamp can be connected to each other to form a continuous loop of stamps.

 Unsolved problem in mathematics: Is there a formula or polynomial-time algorithm for counting solutions to the stamp-folding problem?

 In the 1960s, John E. Koehler and W. F. Lunnon implemented algorithms that, at that time, could calculate these numbers for up to 28 stamps.

 Despite additional research, the known methods for calculating these numbers take exponential time as a function of n.

-Thus, there is no formula or efficient algorithm known that could extend this sequence to very large values of n.
+Thus, no closed-form formula or polynomial-time algorithm is currently known that could extend this sequence efficiently to very large values of n.
 Nevertheless, heuristic methods from physics can be used to predict the rate of exponential growth of this sequence.

 The stamp folding problem usually considers only the number of possible folded states of the strip of stamps, without considering whether it is possible to physically construct the fold by a sequence of moves starting from an unfolded strip of stamps.
 However, according to the solution of the carpenter's rule problem, every folded state can be constructed (or equivalently, can be unfolded).